alexgo-io/alexlab-doc/docs/legacy/stake-usdalex/how-to-use-auto-staking-minting-autoalex.md

 3\.
 Go to the Staking panel section and add an auto staking amount:

-* Enter the amount of ALEX you wish to stake.
+* Enter the amount of $ALEX you wish to stake.
-* The “Auto” section displays the atALEX you will mint for the ALEX amount you entered.
+* The “Auto” section displays the atALEX you will mint for the $ALEX amount you entered.
-* The “Current value” represents the “intrinsic value of 1 atALEX” when you mint or the current “minting rate” of ALEX into atALEX.
+* The “Current value” represents the “intrinsic value of 1 atALEX” when you mint or the current “minting rate” of $ALEX into atALEX.

 ![The numbers shown are for illustrative purposes only](https://miro.medium.com/max/1400/1\*uiLIKTh7XNDiuoXT4jrRpw.png)